alphagov/machine-bootstrap/README.md

     pip install -r requirements.txt

-# Instructions for hardening machines
+# Instructions for bootstrapping machines

-Generating a new SSH key automatically and hardening for a machine at IP address 192.0.2.32:
+Generating a new SSH key automatically and bootstrap a machine at IP address 192.0.2.32 which has the default username and password:

     ./bin/bootstrap 192.0.2.32